Backup Battery vs. Generator: What’s Best for You?

 What’s better, a home backup battery or a backup generator?

-While both options can provide different levels of backup power during an outage, a battery paired with solar can provide additional benefits outside of an outage by stretching your solar energy farther and helping you avoid expensive grid energy.
+Both options can provide different levels of backup power during an outage.
+A battery paired with solar can provide additional benefits outside of an outage by stretching your solar energy farther and helping you avoid expensive grid energy.
+A generator may be a better fit for people with large backup needs.

 What are the disadvantages of a standby generator?

-Generators need a large amount of fuel to run, especially if you’re counting on generator power for a long span and/or to run most or all of your home.
+Generators need fuel to run, which can be expensive when fuel prices are high, especially if you’re counting on generator power for a long span and/or to run most or all of your home.
 Generators are louder and can generate exhaust or fumes, including carbon monoxide in some cases.

 Are batteries better than a standby generator?